-It’s a beautiful walk, offering stunning views out to sea, the path lined with greenery and wildflowers and the locals always seem keen to wish you a good morning as you walk by.
+Blackhead Path is undoubtedly a beautiful walk, offering stunning views out to sea.
+The path is lined with greenery and wildflowers.
+And the locals are always keen to wish you a good morning as you walk by.
 Ahead of you, the lighthouse looms in the distance, occasionally shrouded by a descending mist.

-Relatively flat at the outset, the route changes character as you wind your way round the base of the headland, feeling the sea spray on your face as the water crashes in beneath you to the recesses of the caves beyond.
+Relatively flat at the outset, Blackhead Path changes character as you wind your way round the base of the headland towards the lighthouse.
+You feel the sea spray on your face as the water crashes in beneath you to the recesses of the caves beyond.
 On a blustery day, it certainly makes for a memorable and exhilarating experience.

 On the approach to the lighthouse

-From there, it’s a pretty steep flight of steps until you reach the lighthouse which is owned by the Commissioner for Irish Lights, (the general lighthouse authority for all of Ireland, its adjacent seas and islands).
+From there, it’s a pretty steep flight of steps until you reach the lighthouse which is owned by the Commissioner for Irish Lights.
+It’s the general lighthouse authority for all of Ireland, its adjacent seas and islands.

 Having reached the lighthouse, the views down Belfast Lough taking in Whitehead village are spectacular and well worth the climb.

-On the day we visited, one of the summer storms was just getting going and feeling windswept and rather battered, we made our descent via another path back down to the relative calm of the shore.
-We completed our circuit within about 30 minutes or so, so the walk isn’t too long and you can venture into Whitehead afterwards for a coffee and a sit down !
+On the day we visited Blackhead Path, one of the summer storms was just getting going.
+And feeling windswept and rather battered, we made our descent via another path back down to the relative calm of the shore.
+We completed our circuit within about 30 minutes or so.
+So the walk isn’t too long and you can venture into Whitehead afterwards for a coffee and a sit down !

 Hope everyone is staying safe and well